 Most of these organizations are established to support services and programs that meet the social, physical, developmental and recreational needs of local residents.
 Some of these organizations also support community youth organizations and educational programs through the purchase of equipment and supplies.

 Tax-deductible donations are accepted by the Town and by these local non-profit organizations.
 Contributors may specify the type of service they wish to receive the funds.
 All funds received must be used for their intended purpose and no funds may be directed to administrative overhead costs.

 In addition to the Town, the following are local non-profit groups accepting donations for their specific charitable direction:

 Individuals, corporations and community organizations are key sources of financial support for important programs and projects such as the Town's Civic Center Project.
 As an example, the Atherton-Now Building Community campaign is committed to raising funds from private citizens, local groups, foundations and the community at large to build the Civic Center Project.
+You can participate via donation in the project through naming opportunities large and small.
 In addition to special capital projects, gifts and contributions are needed to help people in a variety of ways in Town.